driemworks/mercury-blockchain/README.md

 The resulting solution is Mercury, a blockchain that acts as a decentralized, event-driven database.
 Unlike a blockchain like bitcoin where transactions ultimately represent an exchange of some amount of bitcoin, transactions within Mercury represent a state mutation (as represented by a transaction type and an associated payload corresponding to a slice of the node state) published by a node.
 Transactions in this context only  require that a single node be available, and the mined blocks can be thought of as a global, append-only event log.
 Event sourcing allows  the *complete* state of the application to be rebuilt or recovered from any state/time, while the usage of a blockchain provides immutability to the stored events.

-By configuring transaction types, associated schemas, and implementing appropriate behavior for handling state updates as a result of transactions with a given type being mined, Mercury can support nearly any use case.
+By configuring transaction types, associated schemas, and implementing appropriate behavior swfor handling state updates as a result of transactions with a given type being mined, Mercury can support nearly any use case.
 For example, see (TODO: ADD SOME EXAMPLE CONFIGS ONCE THIS IS BUILT OUT)

 ## Getting Started